rahulgovindkumar/3D-4x4x4-TicTacToe/README.md

 # About The Project
 This is a 3D tic-tac-toe using the minimax algorithm with alpha-beta pruning.
-It includes a GUI to make it enjoyable.
+It includes a GUI to make it interactive.

 ![screenshot](https://github.com/rahulgovindkumar/3D-4x4-TIC-TAK-TOE/blob/main/resources/Screenshot.PNG)